DrJohnT/DeployCube/docs/Publish-Cube.md

 ```

 ### -RoleDeployment
+Determines if the roles and members are deployed.
-Valid options are: 'DeployRolesAndMembers', 'DeployRolesRetainMembers' and 'RetainRoles'.
+* Valid options are: 'DeployRolesAndMembers', 'DeployRolesRetainMembers' and 'RetainRoles'.
-Default value: 'DeployRolesRetainMembers'.
+* Default value: 'DeployRolesRetainMembers'.
-'DeployRolesRetainMembers': Existing roles and role members in the destination database are retained, and only new roles and role members are deployed.
+* 'DeployRolesRetainMembers': Existing roles and role members in the destination database are retained, and only new roles and role members are deployed.
-'DeployRolesAndMembers': All existing roles and members in the destination database are replaced by the roles and members being deployed.
+* 'DeployRolesAndMembers': All existing roles and members in the destination database are replaced by the roles and members being deployed.
-'RetainRoles': Existing roles and role members in the destination database are retained, and no new roles are deployed.
+* 'RetainRoles': Existing roles and role members in the destination database are retained, and no new roles are deployed.

 ```yaml
 Type: String